An adjustable rate mortgage (ARM ) is an alternative to a fixed-rate home loan. Typical advantages of ARMs include:

 Homeowners with an ARM take advantage of an “introductory” interest rate set lower than that for conventional loans.
 The loan proceeds at this rate for an agreed-upon period, usually several years.
 Once the introductory period expires, the interest rate “resets” — moves up or down in line with the movement of an “index” (major interest rate).
 Following this movement, the amount of interest you pay each month gets larger or smaller.
 This type of loan is a great option for people who want a starter home or think they will move during the introductory period.

-ARM loans (X/Y) have a fixed interest rate for the first X number of years, after which the rate can change once every six months or year (Y), depending on the program, for the remaining life of the loan.
+ARM loans are often shown as (X/Y).
+The X represents how many years you will get at the initial fixed interest rate.
+The Y represents how often the rate will change in years or months throughout the remaining life of the loan.
 When the rate changes, your monthly payments will increase if rates go up and decrease if rates fall.

 Adjustable rate mortgages offer flexibility.
 The stability of a conventional fixed-rate mortgage works beautifully for settled homeowners who value a predictable monthly payment.
 But an adjustable rate mortgage might be the right choice for you if the plan is to move within five years.
 Maybe your first home is more of a starter home, or you’re ready to accept a short-term job transfer.
 Whatever the case may be, an ARM from PrimeLending allows you to accomplish your short-term goals.